tngo6217/Trinh-Ngo/README.md

 - NaN which stands for not a number.
 It's bc that particular statistical metric cannot be calculated for that specific column data type.
 - Another method to check dataset: 136.
 - This function shows the top 30 rows and bottom 30 rows of the dataframe.
+### Week 8: Data Wrangling:
+1. Pre-processing Data in Python:
+- Data pre-processing is the process of converting or mapping data from the initial "raw" form into another format, in oder to repare the data for further analysis.
+It's called data cleaning or data wrangling.
+- In Python, we prform operantions along columns, each row of the column represents a sample.
+We access a loumn by specifying the name of the column.
+- Ex: access "symboling" and "body-style" 137
+- Or we can add a value to each entry of a column